overcache/hackintosh/README.md

     - uncheck others

 - Cleanup EFI folder
-  - mount EFI folder with [Clover Configurator.app](https://mackie100projects.altervista.org/download/ccg/)
+  - mount EFI folder with [Hackintool](http://headsoft.com.au/download/mac/Hackintool.zip)
   - delete 'drivers64' folder under 'EFI/CLOVER', we don't need lagency drivers as we boot via UEFI only
   - in 'EFI/CLOVER/drivers64UEFI', 3 drivers: 'ApfsDriverLoader-64.efi', 'AptioMemoryFix-64.efi', 'HFSPlus.efi' are enough, delete others.
 'ApfsDriverLoader-64.efi' allow clover to read/write apfs partions, 'AptioMemoryFix-64.efi' for memory management, 'HFSPlus.efi' for reading/writing HFS partions and faster than 'VBoxHfs-64.efi' driver.
 Network, Audio and Video kexts are unnecessary at installation.
   - copy [lilu.kext](https://github.com/acidanthera/Lilu/releases)(download the zip file which has 'RELEASE' in the filename) and [VirtualSMC.kext](https://github.com/acidanthera/VirtualSMC/releases)(download the zip file which has 'RELEASE' in the filename) to 'EFI/CLOVER/kexts/Other' folder.
 'VirtualSMC.kext' supercedes FakeSMC.kext as our SMC emulator, it requires 'Lilu.kext' for full functioning.
 All 'EFI/CLOVER/kexts/10.x.x' folder should be empty or deleted.
 There is a guide about [lilu](https://www.tonymacx86.com/threads/an-idiots-guide-to-lilu-and-its-plug-ins.260063/)